-Stockton announces plan for a 14,000 square foot satellite campus in downtown Hammonton, NJ.
+Stockton announces a plan for a 14,000 square foot satellite campus in downtown Hammonton, NJ.

 The 154,000 square foot Campus Center officially opened its doors on Commencement Day, May 7.

-The College receives its largest single gift in its history, a $1 million anonymous endowed gift to be used for the direct support of students facing exceptional financial hardships.
+The College receives the largest single gift in its history, a $1 million anonymous endowed gift to be used for the direct support of students facing exceptional financial hardships.

 Stockton announces gifts and pledges totaling $20.4 million have been received and campaign goal has been exceeded.
-With two years remaining in the campaign a new target of an additional $2 million for student scholarships is introduced.
+With two years remaining in the campaign a new target of an additional $2 million for student scholarships is announced.
+April.

 The Middle States Commission on Higher Education affirms Stockton’s reaccreditation with two commendations after a successful decennial evaluation.

-2013: Kramer Hall, the College’s Hammonton Instructional Site, opened on January 31, 2013.
+Kramer Hall, the College’s Hammonton Instructional Site, opened.
 The building is named after Lynn and Charles Kramer for their many years of service and philanthropic support.
+June.

-Cape May County’s first instructional site of The Richard Stockton College of New Jersey was formally opened at a ribbon-cutting ceremony on Monday, April 29, 2013 at the Anne Azeez Hall in Woodbine, NJ.
+Cape May County’s first instructional site of The Richard Stockton College of New Jersey was formally opened at a ribbon-cutting ceremony at the Anne Azeez Hall in Woodbine, NJ.
+April.

-Stockton College dedicated its $39.5 million Unified Science Center in a ribbon-cutting ceremony on September 18, 2013.
+Stockton College dedicated its $39.5 million Unified Science Center in a ribbon-cutting ceremony.
 The 66,350-square-foot, three-story facility expands Stockton’s School of Natural Sciences and Mathematics.
+September.

 Stockton Seaview dedicated a time capsule on the occasion of its 100th Anniversary on Nov.
 13, 2014, preserving the present for future discovery.
-The time capsule location will be marked with a stone plaque for future resort employees to unearth on Stockton Seaview’s 200th Anniversary in the year 2114.
+The time capsule location will be marked with a stone plaque for future resort employees to unearth on the 200th Anniversary in the year 2114.

 Stockton and Rowan University School of Osteopathic Medicine announced a dual degree program to provide students with the opportunity to earn a bachelor’s degree from Stockton and a Doctor of Osteopathic Medicine degree from RowanSOM at an accelerated pace.